De-Panther/unity-webxr-export/docs/controllers.md

 Also notice that now, where the controllers are positioned in 3D space can be detected, but which controller initiated an interaction cannot be detected.

-If you're looking for a depiction of VIVE and Oculus controllers, take a look at the excellent [schemas provided by Unity documentation](https://docs.unity3d.com/Manual/OpenVRControllers.html).
+If you're looking for a depiction of the VIVE and Oculus Rift controllers, take a look at the excellent [schemas provided by Unity documentation](https://docs.unity3d.com/Manual/OpenVRControllers.html).

 ### Gear VR Controller